legerch/QBarcode/README.md

-[QBarcode][repo-home] is a Qt library allowing to read and generate barcodes.
+[QBarcode][repo-home] is a Qt library allowing to generate barcodes.

 > [!TIP]
 > Latest development/pull requests will be committed into `main` branch.